skibiditoilet902/moomoo-clone/SECURITY_SUMMARY.md

 - Client loads with security fixes
 - No console errors related to the changes
 - Asset loading fallbacks working as expected

-## Deployment
-The app is ready to deploy!